bryankulba/design595/Design_595-Project_2-Landing_Page.md

 ## Deliverables
 - Research process outline (Describe what things you do as part of your research and a script of questions you would ask the interviewees)
 - Research report brief (definition of audience, goals, strategies, user personas)
-- Planning documentation: user flow diagrams, wireframes, moodboards (one for each team member)
+- Planning documentation: user flow diagrams, wireframes, moodboards (two for each team member)
 - Clickable prototype (one from each team member)
 - Learning reflection (one from each team member)

 ## Stretch goal deliverables
-- Produce two moodboards for the client to choose from (each group member can decide/not decide to do this)
 - Create a prototype for desktop and mobile
 - Make your own icons or illustrations
 - Take your own photography